tartansandal/mr-robot/README.md

 ## Preamble

-This coding challenge was origionally designed by Jon Eaves in 2007 while recruiting for ANZ.
+This coding challenge was originally designed by Jon Eaves in 2007 while recruiting for ANZ.
 See

     https://joneaves.wordpress.com/2014/07/21/toy-robot-coding-test/

 for a nice break down of its intent and limitations as a filtering tool for recruitment purposes.

-Ostensibly, it is a Object Oriented programing task with a clear focus on testing, which is typical of its time.
-A more modern challenge might have a stronger focus on user iterfaces, services, data, or even functional programming, however, it still a prefectly adequate filtering tool.
+Ostensibly, it is a Object Oriented programming task with a clear focus on testing, which is typical of its time.
+A more modern challenge might have a stronger focus on user interfaces, services, data, or even functional programming, however, it still a perfectly adequate filtering tool.

 A quick google search shows a number of attempts at this challenge in a variety of languages.
 The first Python attempt I came across was: